Introduction

 How do you split the pot in full-house poker?

 A full house comprises three cards of the same rank and two (non-consecutive) cards of another rank.
-If two or more players hold a full house at a showdown in Full House Poker, the pot is typically divided between these players.
+If two or more players hold a full house at a showdown in Full House Poker, the pot is divided between these players.
 The showdown determines who gets the better half of the pot according to which full house has the higher rank.
-If two or more players hold houses of the same rank – like 9s full of Ks, or 3s full of 8s, etc – the pot is divided equally between the players.
+If two or more players hold full houses of the same rank – like 9s full of Ks, or 3s full of 8s, etc – the pot is divided equally between the players.

 How do you split an uneven pot in poker?

 Chips are divided unevenly in a poker pot (for example - there are three players, but the pot doesn’t split evenly after 3-of-a-kind is dealt on the river).
-The player to the dealer’s left (so, immediately to the left of the ‘odd-chip’ winner technically), so as not to leave any ‘extra’ or ‘odd’ chips in the pot.
+The player to the dealer’s left (so, the player immediately to the left of the ‘odd-chip’ winner technically), so as not to leave any ‘extra’ or ‘odd’ chips in the pot.

 What does the pot mean in poker?